Limited time offers on 2026 self-guided walking and cycling adventures – learn more here

 Back on our route looking out for the orange marking and signs with Sentiero del Viandante we reached our first muleteers’ path to some welcome shade underneath olive groves and small vines.
 Passing the isolated Addolorata chapel we then took a break at a well located picnic bench to enjoy the view.
 In the town of Gittana we could stop at one of the many free local clean water drinking fountains and re-fill our bottles.

-We next descended down a dramatic path to the town of Varenna and walked along the popular suspended walkway perched over the lake.
-Time for another pizza, glass of wine and gelato.
-After catching the ferry back to Lenno we enjoyed a swim in the deceptively chilly waters (it was only May) for the perfect end of the day.
+Our route then descended along a dramatic path into the charming town of Varenna, where we joined the iconic lakeside walkway suspended above the water.
+It was the perfect place to pause and enjoy a well-earned pizza, a glass of wine and a scoop of gelato.
+After catching the ferry back to Lenno, we enjoyed a swim in the still slightly chilly waters (it was only May) for the perfect end to an unforgettable walking adventure.

 Total: 11km 446m elevation gain